Last updated:

 To export your public key, use the following command:

-c:\Program Files (x86)\GNU\GnuPG>gpg2 -a ‐‐export you@school.org > you@school.org.asc
+c:\Program Files (x86)\GNU\GnuPG>gpg2 -a ‐‐export [email protected] > [email protected]

-Replace you@school.org with the email address associated with your key.
-Replace you@school.org.asc with the name of a file that will hold the exported key.
+Replace [email protected] with the email address associated with your key.
+Replace [email protected] with the name of a file that will hold the exported key.

-Your public key is now held in the file you@your.organization.asc.
+Your public key is now held in the file [email protected].
 Please upload this file to your ~/toOUAC/ directory on: ssh.ouac.on.ca.

 Publishing your Key’s Fingerprint